eparadis/jsforth/README.md

 It was inspired by [this blog post](http://beza1e1.tuxen.de/articles/forth.html)

+# BUGS

+- I think there's a problem with nested `begin..while`s as they're currently implemented.
+It might be an issue with `branch?`.

 # TODO

 - as seen in the `begin..while` example, you have to go through some tortuous abuse of mode switching to